 Who Has Been Released?

-The most important al-Qaeda leader freed by Iran is Sayf al-Adel.
-Regarded as al-Qaeda’s number three, al-Adel is one of al-Qaeda’s most capable military leaders.
-Beginning his career in the Egyptian military, before moving into Egyptian Islamic Jihad (EIJ), then led by Ayman az-Zawahiri, al-Adel was one of the masterminds behind the conspiracy that assassinated President Anwar al-Sadat in 1981.
+[UPDATED] The most important al-Qaeda leader freed by Iran is Sayf al-Adel, whose real name is Muhammad Saladin Zaydan.
+Regarded as al-Qaeda’s number three (pp. 15-16), al-Adel is one of al-Qaeda’s most capable military leaders.
+Beginning his career in the Egyptian military, al-Adel later moved into Egyptian Islamic Jihad (EIJ), then led by Ayman az-Zawahiri, the group responsible for the conspiracy that assassinated President Anwar al-Sadat in 1981.
 By 1988, al-Adel was in Afghanistan and remained after the Soviets left.

 Al-Adel was key in convincing Osama bin Laden to maintain relations with Abu Musab az-Zarqawi, despite Zarqawi and Bin Laden having a stormy initial meeting and retaining deep difference over the “far enemy” question.
 Zarqawi had extensive contacts in the Levant, al-Adel argued, and this “rolodex pragmatism” would carry the day—and quickly: al-Qaeda put Zarqawi’s contacts to use for the Jordanian end of the Millennium Plot in December 1999.

 EIJ had operated quite freely in Iran in the 1990s and after the NATO invasion of Afghanistan in 2001 al-Qaeda members and associates, al-Adel and Zarqawi among them, took shelter in Tehran and Mashhad, where Zarqawi was even reportedly trained by the Islamic Revolutionary Guard Corp (IRGC).